-Ear Tube Specialist in Federal Way, WA
+Ear Tubes in Federal Way, WA

-Ear tubes are small devices commonly used to treat chronic ear infections in young children, but may also be used to address the same issues in full grown adults.
-These tubes are typically comprised of metal or plastic materials, and are placed by Surgical Associates Northwest during a routine surgical procedure.
+Ear tubes are small devices commonly used to treat chronic ear infections in young children, but may also be used to address the same issues in full-grown adults.
+These tubes are typically comprised of metal or plastic materials and are placed by Surgical Associates Northwest during a routine surgical procedure.

 Typically, ear tubes will remain in place for 6-18 months.
 These tubes may need to be removed during another procedure, or replacement ear tubes may need to be continually placed for ongoing treatment of various ear complications and conditions.